dskinnion/Gov1347_Blog/posts/4_Blog_Post_Incumbency.md

 Abramowitz himself notes this in his article for [UVA Center for Politics](https://centerforpolitics.org/crystalball/articles/its-the-pandemic-stupid-a-simplified-model-for-forecasting-the-2020-presidential-election/), and refines his own model with different variables.
 Using Net Approval in late October as his only predictor, Abramowitz now estimates the Electoral Vote instead of the Popular Vote for elections in which an Incumbent President is running.

+### Simplified Model

-Using this same method we form a new simplified model:
+Using this same method we form a new simplified model, using the same Net Approval Rating data, and Presidential Election data from Wikipedia:

 ![TFC2 MODEL](../figures/TFC_2_model.png)